 - In case of emergency: Call 9-1-1.
 Since many people in Miami speak primarily Spanish, keep this in mind if you experience a fender bender and need to communicate with the other driver.

-To drive in Miami, it is important to know that Miami’s streets are laid out on a grid system, making it easy to get around once you understand a few basic rules:
+To drive in Miami, it is important to know that Miami’s streets are laid out on a grid system, making it easier to get around once you understand a few basic rules:

 - Miami’s streets are divided into four quadrants: Northeast, Northwest, Southeast, and Southwest.
 The division between the North and South quadrants is Flagler Street and the division between the East and West quadrants is Miami Avenue.

 - Courts, Roads, Avenues, and Places all run from north to south.
 Streets run from east to west

 - You can dissect a street address to help you figure out the cross-street.
 Simply remove the last two digits of the address and you’ll find out the corresponding cross-street.
 For example, consider the address 15416 SW 152nd Street.
 We know that 152nd Street runs east-west.
 The first three digits of the house number, 154, tell us that the nearest north-south road is 154th Street.
 If you’re standing at the intersection of Flagler and Miami downtown, you’ll need to travel 152 blocks south and 154 blocks west to reach this address.